 - Urticarial, atopic dermatitis, ventricular arrhythmia, neurotoxic effects

-- Altered liver and kidney functions
+- Altered the liver and kidney functions

 - Abdominal discomfort